COVID forces another WCS school into remote learning

 A third Wilson County Schools elementary school is now on remote learning as COVID-19 continues to affect the district.

 W.A.
 Wright Elementary joined Mt.
-Juliet Elementary and Stoner Creek Elementary on remote learning Monday.
-The latter two are supposed to return to in-person education this coming Monday, while Wright is on remote through Nov.
-13.
+Juliet Elementary and Stoner Creek Elementary on remote learning Nov.
+2, although the latter two returned to in-person education Monday, while Wright is on remote through Friday.

-During Monday’s board meeting, district Director Donna Wright and Health Services Supervisor Chuck Whitlock gave members an update on the coronavirus situation.
+During the Nov.
+2 board meeting, district Director Donna Wright and Health Services Supervisor Chuck Whitlock gave members an update on the coronavirus situation.

 “We’re seeing a pretty good uptick right now,” Wright said.
 “We’re seeing some alarming numbers.”